nikhil-salodkar/MultiAgent-DDPG/README.md

 ## Introduction

-In this project we will train two agents each having control of a racket to learn to bounce a ball over a net.
+In this project we will train two agents in Unity's Tennis environment, each having control of a racket to learn to bounce a ball over a net.
 The goal of the agents is to keep the ball in play for as long as possible.
 The environment and a trained agent looks like this:

 ![Alt Text](images/tennis.gif)